This Grammarly history overview covers Grammarly’s story, starting with its inception in 2009.

-A success, Grammarly’s investors attracted the attention of experienced businessman, Brad Hoover in 2011.
+The company released its initial software program as a paid subscription product and an online editor.
+The goal was to help students with their writing, helping people learn the basic building blocks of the English language.
+A success, Grammarly’s investors attracted the attention of experienced businessman Brad Hoover in 2011.
 He became CEO.
 Hoover helped the initial founders distill the program into a framework that guided everything they did moving forward.
 He says the company has been profitable almost “since inception”.

 Grammarly eventually grew to include a browser extension that could correct basic spelling and grammar issues.
 The browser extension was released in 2015, leading to an explosion in the average number of daily users.
 Today, the company employs approximately 90 employees, some of whom are based in San Francisco.

 When Did Grammarly Come Out?

 Grammarly History Timeline

 In 2009, Grammarly was founded.

 In 2011, current CEO Brad Hoover joined Grammarly.

 In 2013, Grammarly was named on the Inc 500 list.
 It also released a Microsoft Office add-in.

 In 2015, Grammarly released many popular extensions for browsers like Chrome.
 It claims one million customers.

 In 2016, Grammarly began acquiring mainstream recognition for its grammar checker capabilities.
 It was featured in many publications, including Lifehacker and PC World.